sykesm/kubernetes-cpi-release/README.md

    $ kubectl apply -f test/calico-wrapper-minikube.yaml
    ```

+   After applying this configuration, you'll want to wait for all of the pods
+   in the `kube-system` namespace to be running before proceeding.

 4. Generate the manifest for your director.
 If minikube is your target,
    [scripts/minikube-bootstrap-manifest.sh](scripts/minikube-bootstrap-manifest.sh)
    will generate a manifest with the URLs and credentials from minikube.
 The